Solar cell: Perovskite solar cells

 Perovskite solar cells are solar cells that include a perovskite-structured material as the active layer.
 Most commonly, this is a solution-processed hybrid organic-inorganic tin or lead halide based material.
 Efficiencies have increased from below 5% at their first usage in 2009 to 25.5% in 2020, making them a very rapidly advancing technology and a hot topic in the solar cell field.
+Researchers at University of Rochester reported in 2023 that significant further improvements in cell efficiency can be achieved by utilizing Purcell effect.

 Perovskite solar cells are also forecast to be extremely cheap to scale up, making them a very attractive option for commercialisation.
 So far most types of perovskite solar cells have not reached sufficient operational stability to be commercialised, although many research groups are investigating ways to solve this.
 Energy and environmental sustainability of perovskite solar cells and tandem perovskite are shown to be dependent on the structures.
 Photonic front contacts for light management can improve the perovskite cells' performance, via enhanced broadband absorption, while allowing better operational stability due to protection against the harmful high-energy (above Visible) radiation.
 The inclusion of the toxic element lead in the most efficient perovskite solar cells is a potential problem for commercialisation.

 Bifacial solar cells

 With a transparent rear side, bifacial solar cells can absorb light from both the front and rear sides.
 Hence, they can produce more electricity than conventional monofacial solar cells.
 The first patent of bifacial solar cells was filed by Japanese researcher Hiroshi Mori, in 1966.
 Later, it is said that Russia was the first to deploy bifacial solar cells in their space program in the 1970s.
 In 1976, the Institute for Solar Energy of the Technical University of Madrid, began a research program for the development of bifacial solar cells led by Prof. Antonio Luque.
 Based on 1977 US and Spanish patents by Luque, a practical bifacial cell was proposed with a front face as anode and a rear face as cathode; in previously reported proposals and attempts both faces were anodic and interconnection between cells was complicated and expensive.
 In 1980, Andrés Cuevas, a PhD student in Luque's team, demonstrated experimentally a 50% increase in output power of bifacial solar cells, relative to identically oriented and tilted monofacial ones, when a white background was provided.
 In 1981 the company Isofoton was founded in Málaga to produce the developed bifacial cells, thus becoming the first industrialization of this PV cell technology.
-With an initial production capacity of 300 kW/yr. of bifacial solar cells, early landmarks of Isofoton's production were the 20kWp power plant in San Agustín de Guadalix, built in 1986 for Iberdrola, and an off grid installation by 1988 also of 20kWp in the village of Noto Gouye Diama (Senegal) funded by the Spanish international aid and cooperation programs.
+With an initial production capacity of 300 kW/yr of bifacial solar cells, early landmarks of Isofoton's production were the 20kWp power plant in San Agustín de Guadalix, built in 1986 for Iberdrola, and an off grid installation by 1988 also of 20kWp in the village of Noto Gouye Diama (Senegal) funded by the Spanish international aid and cooperation programs.